The Scottish Petanque Association administers the training and qualification of petanque umpires in Scotland.

 - Be willing to discuss the rules, offer opinions and share best practice with other umpires and members of the SPA.

 - Commit to maintaining knowledge by attending umpire’s courses, as well as keeping up to date with rule changes or new interpretations.

 - Commit to improving umpiring standards in Scotland by contributing to the work of the SPA Umpires Committee.

-The SPA Umpires Committee shall be comprised of all qualified umpires who are members of the SPA.
+The SPA Umpires Commission is comprised of all qualified umpires who are members of the SPA.
 The Chair is the SPA National Umpire and, in the event of a tied vote, the Chair shall have the casting vote.

 The purposes and aims of the SPA Umpires Committee are to: